mmwandera/quill-cli/README.md

 # QuillCLI

 ## Overview:
-QuillCLI is an innovative command-line interface (CLI) blogging platform designed for writers who appreciate simplicity, efficiency, and technical sophistication.
-Unlike traditional web-based platforms, QuillCLI empowers users to manage their blog content, write posts, and engage with their audience directly from the command line.
+QuillCLI is a command-line interface (CLI) application for managing blog posts.
+It allows users to sign up, sign in, create, view, and delete blog posts, as well as add and view comments.
+The application is built using Python and SQLAlchemy, providing a simple and interactive way to interact with a blog system.

 ### Prerequisites